certinia/alexa-salesforce-flow-skill/README.md

 Example Alexa Flow Skills
 -------------------------

-You can deploy these Flows to your org then configure tje interaction model and sample utterances accordingly.
+You can deploy these Flows to your org then configure the interaction model and sample utterances accordingly.
 These are included in each of the repositories below, refer to this [blog] on how to setup.

 - Example Alexa Flows and Scenarios